Hawker Siddeley Trident: Trident 3B

 The Trident experienced some key export sales, particularly to China.
-Following a thawing of relations between Britain and the People's Republic of China, China completed several purchase deals and more than 35 Tridents were eventually sold."After Trident, Concorde?"
-Glasgow Herald, 5 December 1973.
+Following a thawing of relations between Britain and the People's Republic of China, China completed several purchase deals and more than 35 Tridents were eventually sold.

-In 1977, fatigue cracks were discovered in the wings of British Airways' Tridents.
+In 1977, fatigue cracks were discovered in the wings of British Airways Tridents.
 The aircraft were ferried back to the manufacturer and repaired, then returned to service.

 The beginning of the Trident's end came in the early 1980s, since ICAO began drafting noise regulations that would require first- and second-generation jet airliners to fit hush kits to the engines.
 These regulations would go into effect on 1 January 1986.
-British Airways, the type's main operator, saw the required refits as not viable and instead chose to phase the Trident out of their fleet in 1985.
+British Airways, the type's main operator, saw the refits as not viable and instead chose to phase the Trident out of their fleet in 1985, the final flights were made on 31 December 1985.
 The Trident's services in China ended in 1995, marking its permanent retirement from service.

-Only 117 Tridents were produced, and are no longer in service.
-In contrast, 1832 Boeing 727 aircraft (designed to the Trident's original specification) were built and the last continued in passenger service until 2019.
+Only 117 Tridents were produced and all are out of service.
+In contrast, 1,832 Boeing 727 aircraft (designed to the Trident's original specification) were built and the last continued in passenger service until 2019.